kschan0214/sepia/README.md

 ## Compatibility
 --------------------------------------------------

-I try to make qsm_hub compatible with as many MATLAB version as I could.
+I try to make qsm_hub compatible with as many MATLAB versions as I could.
 In principle, it works fine with MATLAB R2016b or earlier.
 However, most of the methods should also be working with MATLAB R2017a or later, except 'LBV' of background field removal method.

 ----------------------------------------------------------------------------------------------------

-Working with NIfTI files and qsm_hub header
+## Working with NIfTI files and qsm_hub header
 --------------------------------------------------

-If you prefer working with NIfTI files (as I do), I suggest using MRIConvert (https://lcni.uoregon.edu/downloads/mriconvert) to convert your mGRE data with 'Option' -> 'Save multivolumes series as 4D files' checked.
+If you prefer working with NIfTI files (as I do), I suggest using [MRIConvert](https://lcni.uoregon.edu/downloads/mriconvert) to convert your mGRE data with 'Option' ->
+'Save multivolumes series as 4D files' checked.
 In this way your mGRE data will be stored as 4D FSL NIfTI data that needed to be the input of qsm_hub.
 A text file will also be generated with the NIfTI data.
 If your put this text file in your qsm_hub input directory, the actual echo times stated in this text file will also be read to generate a synthetic qsm_hub header.

-qsm_hub requires a special header file in mat format that stores some information for QSM recon.
+qsm_hub requires a special header file in *.mat* format that stores some information for QSM recon.
 If your input are DICOMs, this header file will be generated automatically.
 For NIfTI data, if this file is absent, qsm_hub will generate a synthetic header based on the information from the NIfTI files.
 However, for some information such as 'TE' and 'delta_TE', the NIfTI header usually doesn't contain them and there some predefined values will be set.
-The synthetic header may affect the susceptibility range of the QSM value but not the qualitative accessment QSM (basiclly the QSMs are the same but in different (arbitary) scale)
+The synthetic header may affect the susceptibility range of the QSM value but not the qualitative assessment QSM (basically the QSMs are the same but in different (arbitrary) scale)

-Altenatively you can create the qsm_hub header file in your own way, but please make sure that the header filename contains the string 'header' and the file contains the following variables:
+Alternatively you can create the qsm_hub header file in your own way, but please make sure that the header filename contains the string 'header' and the file contains the following variables:
-	-	'B0'			: magnetic field strength, in Telsa (e.g. B0=3 % 3T)
+* 'B0'			: magnetic field strength, in Tesla (e.g. B0=3 % 3T)
-	-	'B0_dir'		: main magnetic field direction, [x,y,z] (e.g. B0_dir=[0,0,1])
+* 'B0_dir'		: main magnetic field direction, [x,y,z] (e.g. B0_dir=[0,0,1])
-	-	'CF'			: imaging frequency, in Hz (e.g. CF=3*42.58*1e6 %water 1H at 3T)
+* 'CF'			: imaging frequency, in Hz (e.g. CF=3*42.58*1e6 %water 1H at 3T)
-	-	'TE' 			: echo times, in s (e.g. TE=[te1,te2,te3,te4,te5])
+* 'TE' 			: echo times, in s (e.g. TE=[te1,te2,te3,te4,te5])
-	-	'delta_TE'		: echo spaing, in s (e.g. delta_TE=TE(2)-TE(1))
+* 'delta_TE'		: echo spacing, in s (e.g. delta_TE=TE(2)-TE(1))
-	-	'matrixSize'	: image matrix size (e.g. matrixSize=size(img))
+* 'matrixSize'	: image matrix size (e.g. matrixSize=size(img))
-	-	'voxelSize'		: spatial resolution of the data (e.g. voxelSize=[2,2,2] % 2 mm isotropic)
+* 'voxelSize'		: spatial resolution of the data (e.g. voxelSize=[2,2,2] % 2 mm isotropic)
-I encourage to use SyntheticQSMHubHeader.m to get most of the information from NIfTI header such as 'B0_dir', 'matrixSize' and 'voxelSize', and readTEfromText.m to get echo time information.
+I suggest to use SyntheticQSMHubHeader.m to get most of the information from NIfTI header such as 'B0_dir', 'matrixSize' and 'voxelSize', and readTEfromText.m to get echo time information.

 ----------------------------------------------------------------------------------------------------

 ## Checking QSM result
 --------------------------------------------------

 Every now and again the values of QSM might be inverted.
 To check if it is the case you could look into the QSM map.
 The deep gray matter structure should be appeared as bright (positive) and white